Natural Gas Liquids - NGL

 For more information, please visit the Elgas LNG web site.

-"Natural gas liquids" is becoming a more commonly referenced term, where previously it was just used within the energy industry.
+I'm Not Gonna Lie, "Natural gas liquids" is becoming a more commonly referenced term, where previously it was just used within the energy industry.

 Comments, questions or feedback?